lapayne/blog.thepaynetrain.com/source/_posts/devops/genestealers-and-shadow-it.md

 ## The Spreading Taint, Debt by Dependency

-A single Genestealer is not the true threat, the threat is the Broodmind, the interconnected, spreading web of compromised individuals who secretly support the Cult.
+A single Genestealer is not the true threat, the threat is the Hivemind, the interconnected, spreading web of compromised individuals who secretly support the Cult.

 That initial, pragmatic app used by one team to quickly resolve a problem spreads to a second team, then a third, the onwards through the organization.
 The custom script that 'Tom the Servitor' wrote to convert files is suddenly relied upon by three different departments, who have built their own processes on top of it.
 Shadow IT scales organically, not architecturally, it can be chaotic in its nature and like a genestealer cult insidiously take over under the nose of the authorities (IT).